Gnocchi

 Helpful Tips

-- Flour your hands and surfaces to prevent sticking.
+- Dust with flour to prevent sticking.

 FAQs